Training

 Objectives:

-• Gain insights how early experience affects later emotions, behaviour and relationships
+• How do early experience affects later emotions, behaviour and relationships?

 • How do we become more trauma responsive?